SCBI-ForestGEO/Dendrobands/data/clean_data_files/README.md

 # README for data forms

 Next steps:
+- Headers of data pulled from Condit headers, added biannual and intraannual qualifiers

 - approve the blank data forms
 - write a script that will create a new sheet for each biannual census (one separate for March and November) pulling from the headers in the master_data.
 - write a script that will also create the intraannual forms.